ChEB-AI/Chebifier/README.md

 Chebifier is a tool for automated classification of chemicals in the [ChEBI](https://www.ebi.ac.uk/chebi/) ontology.

 ## News
-- 25/10/01: Fixed issue where server crashed if when running predict without adding a SMILES string.
+- 25/10/01: Fixed issue where server crashed if running predict without adding a SMILES string.
 - 25/10/01: Improved loading times significantly by only passing ChEBI-related information when needed.

 ## Installation